SANKARAMDAS/Job-Finder/README.md

 🤸 Quick Start

-You can follow these steps to set up the project locally on your machine.-
+You'll be able to follow these steps to set up the project locally on your machine.-

 On the Client side-